 Table 1.
-Composition of the Tissue Equivalent Matter
+Composition of the Brain & Muscle Tissue Equivalent Matter

-^{} Note: A simulating human hand is not used due to the complex anatomical and geometrical structure of the hand that may produced infinite number of configurations [8].
+^{} Note: A simulating human hand is not used due to the complex anatomical and geometrical structure that may produce an infinite number of configurations [8].
 To produce the worst-case condition (the hand absorbs antenna output power), the hand is omitted during the tests.